-The Felix case reminds of us of the inherent danger of participating in the illicit drug subculture in Winnipeg.
+The Felix case reminds us of the inherent danger of participating in the illicit drug subculture in Winnipeg.

 Drug dealers operate in an “all about money” culture and are often users who traffic narcotics to subsidize their habit.
 The mix of greed and drug use can be a dangerous combination.
 People involved in the drug trafficking world are constantly aware of the dangers their lifestyle presents.
-Drug rip offs are a constant threat and a reality in the drug trafficking world.
+Drug rip-offs are a constant threat and a reality in the drug trafficking world.

 The 2003 murder of TJ Wiebe (20) is a classic example of how recreational drug use and participation in drug trafficking activities can expose an individual to the nefarious cretins who operate in the drug underworld.

 TJ became the target of a seventeen (17) year old rival drug dealer who enlisted the aid of a trio of meth users who joined him in the murderous conspiracy that ended TJ’s life.
-One of the primary motivating factors for TJ’s killers was greed associated to expectations for a substantial drug rip off.
+One of the primary motivating factors for TJ’s killers was greed associated with expectations for a substantial drug rip off.